A snapshot overview of schools in Madrid that are considered (although not necessarily chosen) by English-speaking expat parents.

 National Curriculum for England/Spanish curriculum/IGCSEs/A-Levels; ages 3-18; co-ed; day; independent; privately owned; 850 pupils

-Made up of one nursery, one nursery and primary, two other primaries and one primary and secondary.
+Made up of one nursery, two primaries, one nursery and primary and one primary and secondary.
 All operated by the large international education group, Cognita, who acquired the school in 2010.
 In 2018, 38 per cent of students gained A*-A at A-Level and 52 per cent obtained the same grades at IGCSE.

 International College of Spain